About This Course

 Bangor University offers International Incorporated Bachelor Degrees for International students whose High School qualification is not equivalent to the UK school leaving qualification.
 The first year (or Year 0) is studied at Bangor University International College, an embedded College on our University campus and delivered by Oxford International Education Group.

-Zoologists have gained employment in wildlife management, environmental consultancy, and local and national media, whilst some have undertaken a range of postgraduate programmes.
+Zoologists have gained employment in wildlife management, environmental consultancy, government and non-governmental organisations and local and national media, whilst some have undertaken a range of postgraduate programmes.

 Opportunities at Bangor